papermerge/pmcompose/README.md

 ## Usage

-Just invoke the binary
+To start it in interactive mode use `-i` flag:

 ```
-$ pmcompose
+$ pmcompose -i
 ```

 You will be asked, in interactive session, about different parameters.